Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-detail-summary-element.md

   - html
 ---

-Today we will be looking at a native HTML element that can be used to create expandable elements.
+Today we will look at a native HTML element that can be used to create expandable elements.

 It's the detail-summary combination, and the result will look like this.